-Dr. Oglesbee's research activities center on translational applications in both biochemical and molecular diagnostics for the laboratory diagnosis of inborn errors of metabolism, such as mitochondrial diseases.
-This includes developing new clinical assays for the comprehensive mutational analysis of rare genetic disorders by high-throughput sequencing via robotics and predictive analysis tools, developing new methodologies for improving and expanding newborn screening for genetic conditions, and organizing infrastructure, such as the Mitochondrial Disease Biobank, in order to expedite the progression of genetic research from bench-to-bedside.
+Particular areas of interest include developing new clinical assays and characterizing biomarkers for rare genetic disorders; developing new methodologies for improving and expanding newborn screening for genetic conditions; and organizing infrastructure, such as Mayo Clinic's Mitochondrial Disease Biobank, in order to expedite the progression of genetic research from bench to bedside.

-The current translational research projects in molecular diagnostics include the clinical conversion of next-generation DNA sequencing technologies for detecting mitochondrial diseases, the expansion of molecular assays to confirm newborn screening results in dried-blood spots, and the construction of oligonucleotide arrays for deletion/duplication testing for inborn errors of metabolism.
+- Molecular diagnostics.
+Current translational research projects in molecular diagnostics include the clinical conversion of next-generation DNA sequencing technologies for the detection of mitochondrial diseases, lysosomal disorders and peroxisomal disorders, and the expansion of molecular assays to confirm newborn screening results from dried-blood spots.

+- Mitochondrial Disease Biobank.
 Expediting new applications for the diagnosis of rare genetic conditions requires accessible specimens for research and clinical validation.
-The infrastructure project, The Mitochondrial Disease Biobank, is a collaboration among several Mayo Clinic researchers from multiple Departments to create a specimen repository that will help speed up our understanding and detection of these debilitating genetic conditions, and permit the centralization of sufficient study material for testing new therapies.
-Dr. Oglesbee is a co-principle investigator of this project.
+Dr. Oglesbee is a co-principal investigator of a Mayo Clinic infrastructure project, the Mitochondrial Disease Biobank.
+This biobank will help improve understanding and speed up detection of debilitating genetic conditions and permit the centralization of sufficient study material for testing new therapies.